mephistolist/tito/README.md

 # Tito
-An In-Memory Rootkit For Linux
+A complete In-Memory Rootkit For FreeBSD.
+On Linux the shell is completely in memory with optional on-disk persistance using ld.so.preload.

 <h2>From Tito to Stalin:</h2>